kevinbece5/React-Guest-list-create/README.md

-# React-Guest-list-create
+# React-RSVP-App
-List maker with react to move state up from components
+List maker with React to move state up from components